bensoltoff/personal-site/content/blog/2021-09-17-can-you-bake-the-radish-pie/index.markdown

-Today's [Riddler Express](https://fivethirtyeight.com/features/can-you-bake-the-radish-pie/) was an interesting application of sequences and convergence:^[Fresh on my mind from a math camp I've been teaching the past three weeks.]
+Today's [Riddler Express](https://fivethirtyeight.com/features/can-you-bake-the-radish-pie/) was an interesting application of sequences and convergence:[^math-camp]

 > I recently came across a rather peculiar recipe for something called Babylonian radish pie.
 Intrigued, I began to follow the directions, which said I could start with any number of cups of flour.
 >